urbanware-org/pwned-local/README.md

 However, the website also provides that password list as a downloadable text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.

-As mentioned above, this is just a rudimentary tool as it simply processes the password list line by line which is not really performant.
+As mentioned above, this is just a rudimentary tool due to the fact that it simply processes the password list line by line which is not really performant.
+Furthermore, the code should be revised in general.
+It works so far, but it does not look very nice.

 [Top](#pwned-local)